Vision of the Wheatland Charter Academy's Classroom

 The whole child must always be considered.
 It is in the best interest of the student that home and school environments be consistent.
 The respect to the body, mind, and spirit, the physical, mental, emotional, social academic, and spiritual needs will always be considered on the part of the best interest of the child.
 This is our first priority.
 The following items are areas that our staff and parents must have agreement:

 We have chosen the philosophy of Dr. Montessori versus a traditional approach.
 Therefore, our classrooms and school environment will operate with the concepts and methodology of Montessori being implemented.
+We provide curriculum aligned with state standards, complimented with Montessori lessons.

 We recognize the need for pro-active and positive affirmation regarding self-image and esteem.
 At any time deemed necessary, your child/the student will be reassured that she/he is lovable and liked.